jdcalvin/neo4j_starter/README.md

 4. Push to heroku

     `git push heroku master`
-5. Verify database url is valid
+5. Access Neo4j Web Admin Interface

-	`heroku config:get GRAPHENEDB_URL`
+	open the url displayed from `heroku config:get GRAPHENEDB_URL`

-    You can also access the Neo4j dashboard from this url.
+	You can also access configuration options with `heroku addons:open graphenedb`

 ###Resources